hbc/Intro-to-R-2-day/lessons/01_introR-R-and-RStudio.md

 R is commonly used for handling big data, and so it only makes sense that we learn about R in the context of some kind of relevant data.
 We had previously downloaded two files to your working directory.
 Since we will be working with these files over the course of the workshop, we will first take some time to introduce the data.

 ### The dataset
 We have collected whole brain samples from 12 mice and want to evaluate expression differences between them.
 The expression data represents normalized count data obtained from RNA-sequencing of the 12 brain samples.
-This data is stored in a comma separated values (CSV) file as a 2-dimensional matrix, with each row corresponding to a gene and each column corresponding to a sample.
+This data is stored in a comma separated values (CSV) file as a 2-dimensional matrix, with **each row corresponding to a gene and each column corresponding to a sample**.

 <img src="../img/counts_view.png" width=900>